 Of course, when you believe your God works miracles, anything is possible.
 Nothing is too hard for God, including inseminating a young virgin without the benefit of male sperm and DNA.
 Anyone with a modicum of scientific understanding knows Jesus’ birth story is preposterous.
 The logical explanation is that Mary had sex with a man and became pregnant.
 That’s how it has worked from day one.
 Either Joseph was Jesus’ biological father or some other man was.
 It’s either that or you believe God had sex with Mary and impregnated her.

 Imagine if Mary asked for a paternity test.
 What would the test say?
 Who would it name as the father of Jesus?
 Joseph?
 Or maybe Bob?
 One thing is for certain, the test would not list the Holy Ghost as Jesus’ father.

-This story, along with numerous others, was partially instrumental in my defection from Christianity.
+This story, along with numerous other Bible stories, was instrumental in my defection from Christianity.
 Either I believe what science tells me about where babies come from, or I suspend all reason, skepticism, and intellectual inquiry and believe God is the lime, Mary is the coconut, and when shaken, out comes Jesus.
 I’m sorry, but I simply cannot and will not believe such nonsense.